improve-ai/python-ranker/improveai/artifacts/data/test/v6_tests/feature_encoder/test_suite_readme.md

  - 0, 0.0 and false should all yield identical encoding results
  - 1, 1.0, and true should all yield identical encoding results
  - empty list, empty dict / map and null / NaN should all encode to empty dict / map
+ - `dict_foo_bar.json` test case might be tricky - I had problems loading json from a string with a single escape character (`\`) so I hardcoded this test case into tests

 ### Python specific test cases